arumsey/aem-mobile-custom-dashboard/README.md

 # AEM Mobile Dashboard Customizations

+Every mobile app has its own set of unique requirements.
+The AEM Mobile dashboard is a powerful tool that can be leveraged in order to ensure every mobile app can be managed as efficiently as possible.

-This project provides serveral customizations that can be applied to the [AEM Mobile](https://aemmobile.adobe.com) Dashboard.
+This project provides serveral customizations that can be applied to an app's [AEM Mobile](https://aemmobile.adobe.com) Dashboard.

 ## Minimum requirements